 Where the data comes from

-What is metadata?#
+What is metadata? #

-Metadata is data about resources β€” who collected the data, how it was collected, what the resource contains, etc. For something like a genome sequence, the data would be the actual sequence of nucleotides, while the metadata is the author of the data, the date the data was modified, the measurementTechniques used to collect the data, the healthCondition at the focus of dataset (like COVID-19, asthma, or autoimmune diseases), and more.
+Metadata is data about resources — who collected the data, how it was collected, what the resource contains, etc. For something like a genome sequence, the sequence of nucleotides would be data, while the author of the data is metadata.
+Other metadata include the date the data was modified, the measurementTechniques used to collect the data, the healthCondition at the focus of dataset (like COVID-19, asthma, or autoimmune diseases), and more.
 Using the Discovery Portal, users can search these metadata to find datasets of interest.

-Where does the data come from?#
+Where does the data come from? #

-How are the sources chosen?#
+How are the sources chosen? #

 Interviews with researchers about their needs informed the selection of the initial sources included in the Discovery Portal.
 As the Discovery Portal is continuously growing, the team is always looking to add other sources to the search platform.

-How often is metadata harvested?#
+How often is metadata harvested? #

 Currently, metadata is harvested every quarter.
 The Sources page lists the last time the metadata was collected from the source.
+Screenshot of Sources page

-Is the metadata manipulated?#
+Is the metadata augmented? #

 Some of the metadata provided by the sources is cleaned so it is more standardized and easily searchable.
 Mostly, this involves standardizing the names of metadata fields (variables) so they are consistent between sources (read more about data schemas).
 These changes are tracked on the schema tab of the Sources page: